christiantansastro/christiantansastro/README.md

 Apart from coding, I enjoy:

-- Cooking and experimenting with new recipes.
+- Trying out new recipes in the kitchen.
-- Working out which helps keep me disciplined and productive.
+- Staying disciplined and productive with regular workouts.
-- Playing online MOBA and FPS games.
+- Being competitive through MOBA and FPS games.

 ### 🌱 Future Goals